 There are four ways to access the information:

-- NEW!
-The California Important Farmland Finder.
+California Important Farmland Finder.
 An interactive version of the Important Farmland map data.
 Locate your area of interest, calculate acreage, and other useful features, using this online tool.
-Introductory material about the site and its features is also available.
+Information on usage is available.

-- Geographic information system (GIS) data.
+Geographic information system (GIS) data.
 This format expedites searching and comparison to your area of interest.
-GIS software such as ArcGIS is required.
+The Map and Feature Services are for viewing and downloading Important Farmland

 Additional note regarding map categories